EPOS for Pubs and Bars

 - Booking and organising room stays

-One of the big functions of a POS is to manage inventories.
+One of the big functions of a bar EPOS is to manage inventories.
 We find that hospitality POS systems typically have a similar depth of inventory management capability; but when you hit 3-4 sites you should start thinking about features in red, which would require third party inventory management integrations which can manage things like logistics and supplier analytics.
 Check for:

 - Easy bulk adding of stock